Comparison

 What changes with computer use agents

-• Survives UI changes without rebuilding the bot
+• Survives UI changes without rebuilding selectors

 • No brittle selectors or object IDs to maintain

-• Recovers from exceptions instead of halting
+• Recovers from exceptions and unexpected states

 How to move without the risk